-This article, however, is about listing your products on The Amazon Marketplace, not advertising them.
-If you’re looking for information on Amazon Sponsored Products and Headline Search Ads, read here.
+This article, however, is about listing your products on the Amazon Marketplace, not advertising them.
+If you’re looking for information on Amazon Sponsored Products, read here.

 Amazon is a crucial selling platform for online merchants and brands, but why?
 Here are a few possibilities of what you can expect when you sell your products on Amazon: